6 ailing Burger Kings shuttered across Charleston; new Italian restaurant on way

 A new Italian restaurant is closer to opening on Charleston's upper peninsula.

-First reported in February that it was on the way, Gale will be situated in 2,100 square feet on the ground floor of the Meeting Street Lofts apartment building at 601 Meeting St.
+As first reported in February, Gale will be situated in 2,100 square feet on the ground floor of the Meeting Street Lofts apartment building at 601 Meeting St.

 Now serving